Back to Blog

 The Philosophy: A moment of pause changes everything.

-one sec does not block apps at all.
-Instead, it forces you to take a deep breath before opening them.
-This tiny intervention — validated by research with the Max Planck Institute — reportedly reduces social media use by over 50%.
-It works through Apple Shortcuts, adding an intervention step before any app you configure.
+one sec doesn't block apps.
+It forces a deep breath before opening them.
+This tiny intervention — validated by Max Planck Institute research — reportedly reduces social media use by over 50%.
+It works through Apple Shortcuts, adding an intervention step before any configured app.

 Pricing: Free for one app. $2.99/month, $19/year, or $50 lifetime.

-Best For: Users who do not want hard blocking but believe that a moment of mindfulness is enough to break the scrolling habit.
+Best For: Users who don't want hard blocking but believe mindfulness can break the automatic scrolling pattern.

 4. ScreenZen — Best Free Option

-ScreenZen is the standout free option in this category.
-It adds a time delay before apps open, and that delay increases each time you open the app during the day.
-It also lets you set short usage windows, cooldown timers, and complete app blocking on a schedule.
-Nearly every feature is free — supported by donations rather than subscriptions.
+ScreenZen is the standout free option.
+Adds a delay before apps open, and that delay increases each time.
+Set usage windows, cooldown timers, and complete blocking on a schedule.
+Nearly every feature is free — supported by donations.

-Best For: Budget-conscious users who want a robust app blocker without paying for a subscription.
+Best For: Budget-conscious users who want a robust tool without subscriptions.

 5. Forest — Best for Students and Focus Sessions